MineDraft: A Framework for Batch Parallel Speculative Decoding: : A Framework for Batch Parallel Speculative Decoding

 \section{\alg: A Framework for Batch Parallel Speculative Decoding}

-Our parallelism follows a simple principle: at the beginning of each SD step, we regroup requests by filtering out those verified in the previous step, allowing the verifier to continue operating in parallel with the drafter.
-To fully utilize the verifier, if it processes $m$ requests per step, we maintain $2m$ requests partitioned into two batches and alternate between them, sending $m$ requests to the verifier at each SD step.
+We illustrate the overall architecture of \alg{} in \cref{fig:overall-arch}, which consists of a \textit{Batch Manager}, a \textit{Scheduler}, a \textit{Drafter}, and a \textit{Verifier}.
+Our parallelism follows a simple principle: at the beginning of each SD step, we regroup requests by filtering out those verified in the previous step, allowing the Verifier to continue operating in parallel with the Drafter.
+To fully utilize the Verifier, if it processes $m$ requests per step, we maintain $2m$ requests partitioned into two batches and alternate between them, sending $m$ requests to the Verifier at each SD step.
+We describe the role of each component below and provide a concrete example of a \alg{} execution in \cref{app:example-illust}.